molgenis/projects-solve-rd/schemas/rd3_novelepigenome_schema.md

 | experimentID&#8251; | experimentID | Identifier of the corresponding record in the labinfo table | string |
 | filepath_sandbox&#8251; | Fender Filepath | location of the file on Fender.
 For Gearshift, recode 'solve-rd' to 'umcg-solve-rd'. | string |

-### Entity: rd3_novellrwgs_job
+### Entity: rd3_novelepigenome_job

-Jobs used to process sampledata within Novel Omics LR-WGS
+Jobs used to process sampledata within Novel Omics Epigenome

 | Name | Label | Description | Data Type |
 |:---- |:-----|:-----------|:---------|